 - To fully integrate gender equality perspectives in WSIS related strategies and facilitate their implementation.
 Efforts should go beyond techno-centric solutions towards advancing women’s innovative and meaningful use of ICTs for their empowerment and development.

-ICANN, Civil Society: To fully integrate gender equality perspectives in WSIS related strategies and facilitate their implementation.
+ICANN, Civil Society: The need to fully integrate gender equality perspectives in WSIS related strategies and facilitate their implementation.
 Efforts should go beyond techno-centric solutions towards advancing women’s innovative and meaningful use of ICTs for their empowerment and development.

 - Despite progress, women still lack access, requisite skills and awareness.
 They are still not well represented in decision-making positions and as producers in the ICT sector and are under-represented in the ICT industry in general.

-Canada, Government: Despite progress, women still lack access, requisite skills and awareness.
+Canada, Government: Despite progress, women still lack access and requisite skills .
 They are still not well represented in decision-making positions and as producers in the ICT sector and are under-represented in the ICT industry in general.

-ICANN, Civil Society: Despite progress, women still lack access, requisite skills and awareness.
+ICANN, Civil Society: That Despite progress, women still lack access, requisite skills and awareness.
 They are still not well represented in decision-making positions and as producers in the ICT sector and are under-represented in the ICT industry in general.

 - Providing continuing skills development, especially for women, in a wide range of digital and technology-based skills to meet existing employment opportunities but also to allow youth to participate in the development and growth of digitally-based industries including the creative and cultural industries.

-ICANN, Civil Society: Providing continuing skills development, especially for women, in a wide range of digital and technology-based skills to meet existing employment opportunities but also to allow youth to participate in the development and growth of digitally-based industries including the creative and cultural industries.
+ICANN, Civil Society: The need to provide continuing skills development, especially for women, in a wide range of digital and technology-based skills to meet existing employment opportunities but also to allow youth to participate in the development and growth of digitally-based industries including the creative and cultural industries.

 VC EGY: 14 – delete its covered in other points.

-- That indigenous and traditional knowledge is not yet acknowledged as fundamental in building pathways to develop innovative processes and strategies for locally-appropriate sustainable development.
+- The need to acknowledge indigenous and traditional knowledge as fundamental in building pathways to develop innovative processes and strategies for locally-appropriate sustainable development.
 [Preliminarily Agreed]

 VC EGY: 15 – merged with original point 12